Written by Evi Idoghor

 For all who do these things are an abomination to the Lord, and because of these abominations the Lord your God drives them out before you.
 You shall be blameless before the Lord your God.
 For these nations which you will dispossess listened to soothsayers and diviners; but as for you, the Lord your God has not appointed such for you.”
 Deuteronomy 18:9-14 (NKJV).

-Another way for this abomination to be normalized is through horoscopes (an astrological chart or diagram representing the positions of the Sun, Moon, planets, astrological aspects, and sensitive angles at the time of an event, such as the moment of a person's birth—Wikipedia.org), and it is disheartening that many people who claim to be Christians, subscribe to whatever is being sold.
+Now, this abomination (as the Bible refers to it) is normalized through horoscopes (an astrological chart or diagram representing the positions of the Sun, Moon, planets, astrological aspects, and sensitive angles at the time of an event, such as the moment of a person's birth—Wikipedia.org).
+What is disheartening, is that some Christians identify themselves through horoscope/astrology.

-Although they might not read much into it, if you give room, whatever wiggle room you have to the enemy, he will swoop in and make himself at home with you.
-You know, like that friend who comes around and spends the night one time, then the next time around, they stay three nights, then next thing they are with you for a month, and you start complaining to others that they just wouldn’t leave!
-That was because you gave them a bit of leg space.
-That is how it is with the enemy, he is very crafty and calculated.
+Although they might not give much thought into it, but if you give room—whatever wiggle room you have to the enemy, he will swoop in and make himself at home with you.
+We all have that friend who comes around and spends the night one time, then the next time around, they stay three nights, then next thing they are with you for a month, and you start complaining to others that they just wouldn’t leave!
+That is because you gave them a bit of leg space; that is how it is with the enemy—he is very crafty and calculated.

-On your birthday, when you make that hashtag, #SargittarusSeason, the next time around you might feel a push or a nudge to read about what your horoscope is saying.
-In fact, the so-called reading already floats around social media; the posts which often say, Sargittarus are these, and Cancers are that!
-It shouldn’t be so, especially for the Christian.
+On your birthday, when you write that hashtag, #SargittarusSeason, the next time around you might feel a push or a nudge to read about what your horoscope is saying.
+As Christ-followers, we shouldn't buy into such narratives.
 Jesus addressing the Pharisees in the book of Luke said to them—“You are those who justify yourselves before men, but God knows your hearts.
 For what is highly esteemed among men is an abomination in the sight of God.”
-(Luke 16:15.)
+(Luke 16:15)

 Dear Christian, Dear Human,